 not meant as a slight to these guys, but Les Lailey knows how to keep a promise, the bbc reports (found via the register).

-"We kept it safe, and I always said 'on my 50th wedding anniversary I'm going to eat that chicken' - so I did"
+"We kept it safe, and I always said 'on my 50th wedding anniversary I'm going to eat that chicken' - so I did"the couple comments further

 “It was all right.
 But I don't like chicken.”